pborreli/sass-guidelines/en/_syntax.md

   <figcaption>Illustration of the difference between <code>lighten</code>/<code>darken</code> and <code>mix</code> by <a href="http://codepen.io/KatieK2/pen/tejhz/" target="_blank">KatieK</a></figcaption>
 </figure>

-If you don't want to write the `mix` function every time, you can create two easy-to-use functions `tint` and `shade` (which are also a part of [Compass](http://compass-style.org/reference/compass/helpers/colors/#shade)) to do the same thing:
+If you don’t want to write the `mix` function every time, you can create two easy-to-use functions `tint` and `shade` (which are also a part of [Compass](http://compass-style.org/reference/compass/helpers/colors/#shade)) to do the same thing:

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">